pourmirzai/Cheetah-Game/README.md

 - **Email:** [info@sarvinwildlife.com]
 - **Site:** [https://sarvinwildlife.com/en]

-Developed with ❤️ for the conservation of the Asian cheetah
+Developed with ❤️ for the conservation of the Asiatic Cheetah